mhannah3161/week1-refactor-seo/README.md

 To do this I utilized semantic HTML and condenced quite a bit of extra CSS code.
 I also used alternete text for screenreaders.
 ### How to Use
 To be able to see what was done to improve the website, one must looking into the developer apps on Chrome by right-clicking on the webpage and selecting "Inspect".
 Inside of here is where all code can be seen.
-The size of the CSS file went in half, and the HTML makes more sense.
+The size of the CSS file was cut in half, and semantic HTML is used.
+### Preview
+Click [Here] (Test.pdf)to see a preview of the website.
 ### Site Link
 Click [Here] (https://mhannah3161.github.io/week1-refactor-seo/) to visit my project.